 While riding through this spectacular scenery was incredible, we really wanted to get out in it, so we asked to get off at the next stop.

 The buses make numerous stops along the road just for this purpose, as hikers and campers make their way in and out of the wilderness.

-We weren’t going to get too crazy, just wanted to take in the wide open expanse of the Toklat River Valley and maybe hike over a ridge or two.
-After strongly warning us to beware of bears, the driver pulled away in a cloud of dust.
+We weren’t going to get too crazy, just wanted to take in the wide open expanse of the Toklat River Valley and maybe explore over a ridge or two.
+So we grabbed our hiking gear, and after strongly warning us to beware of bears, the driver pulled away in a cloud of dust.

 For the next couple of hours we bashed through the brush and squished our way through the spongy tundra.

 Good thing we didn’t plan on going very far because it is pretty tough terrain.

 Bet we didn’t cover more than a couple of miles the whole time.

 Not that we could notice from the amount of daylight, but it was starting to get a little late so we hightailed it back to the road to flag down one of the last few buses headed out of the park.

 We certainly didn’t have any desire to make a survivalist camp for the night… even if it wouldn’t get dark.